rezarahem/jupiter/README.md

 3. #### **Running Dependencies**

-   With your Docker Compose file properly configured, you can now use Jupiter to deploy your dependencies on the host system.
+   With your Docker Compose file properly configured, you can now use Jupiter to deploy your dependencies on the host.
 Simply execute the following command:

    ```bash
    ju r